-You do not need a reader's ticket to access reference books or catalogues in the reading room.
+You do not need an External Library and Archives Card to access reference books, catalogues or online resources in the reading room.

 A. Proof of identity (must include a valid signature):